Preparing Your Car for Fall

 Inspect Your Wiper Blades

 Your wiper blades should be checked to see that they are properly aligned and clean.
-You can quickly replace them in the event that they wear out.
+You can quickly replace them if they wear out.
 It’s generally best to replace them every six months as a rule of thumb.
 Use rubber-based blades as well, as they are flexible and will not scratch your windshield.

 Check Your Fluids